folkswhocode/awesome-diversity/README.md

 - [Rails Girls](http://railsgirls.com/) - Organization which aims to give tools and a community for women to understand technology and to build their ideas.
 - [Rails Girls Summer Of Code](https://railsgirlssummerofcode.org/) - Rails Girls Summer of Code is a global fellowship program aimed at bringing more diversity into Open Source.
 - [R-Ladies](https://rladies.org/) - A worl-wide organization to promote gender diversity in the R community.
-- [RSG-Sweden](http://rsg-sweden.iscbsc.org/) - A non-profit organisation that aims to get more people interested in computational biology, and connect people to build a diverse and inclusive community across Sweden.
 - [Scala Bridge](http://www.scalabridge.org/) - Building an inclusive Scala community with introductory programming workshops for women.
 - [She++](https://sheplusplus.org) - Non-profit organization that works to empower underrepresented groups in technology by dismantling negative stereotypes surrounding technical careers.
 - [Techtonica](https://techtonica.org/) - Techtonica partners with tech companies to offer tech apprenticeships with stipends and job placement to Bay Area women and non-binary, feminine-adjacent adults with low incomes.